HexagonTech/cookie-disclaimer/README.md

 ## Definition of done
-* Provide link to a github repository of installable wordpress plugin.
+* Provide link to a github repository of installable wordpress plugin source code.
-* Provide link to a demo wordpress site front and backend configuration page.
+* Provide link to a wordpress site front and admin, demonstration of yours implementation.
+* **Extra credit:** Allow cookie disclaimer content to be configured per country of visitor.

 Good luck!